Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 Smoked Ribs, Tri-Tip, Brisket, Chicken, Pork Loins, and Halibut, Oh My

 What if you want to cook ribs but you don’t have 6+ hours?
 No problem.
 You can find a recipe and technique to smoke ribs in a few hours — but you can also go with an all-day recipe.
-Sure, you might not compete with serious barbecue masters who use more traditional wood-fired methods in massive smokers they pull behind their trucks . . . but almost nobody has that kind of time and space to work with anyway.
+Sure, technically your faster cooking ribs might not compete with serious barbecue masters who use more traditional wood-fired methods in massive smokers . . . but guess what?
+I’ve never had ribs go wrong on my Traeger and everyone always loves them.
+I can get excellent results fast and truly fantastic results when I have more time and go slow.

-What you will learn is that you’ll be able to cook more kinds of meat than you would have imagined on a Traeger — and it’ll all taste fantastic.
+What you will learn is that you’ll be able to cook more kinds of meat than you would have imagined on a Traeger — and it’ll all be mouthwateringly great, if not awesome.

 My favorite go-to meat on the Traeger is a tri-tip roast.
 Why?
 It’s relatively affordable, produces excellent results, and it looks great when you pull it off the Traeger, let it rest, then slice it up.
 Everybody loves a Tri-Tip and it’s hard to get it wrong on a Traeger.